D-Fox-LTL/VirtualPortableNetworkDFox/Docs/README.md

 # Usage:

 Launch the VPN program executable.
-Enter the IP address of the remote network you want to connect to.
-Click on the Connect button.
 Once connected, you will be able to access the resources on the remote network as if you were physically connected to it.

 # Limitations: